andrewcharlesjones/multi-group-GP/README.md

 ## Usage

 The multigroupGP package supports both standard GPs and multi-group GP.
 Crucially, the primary difference between multi- and single-group GPs is the choice of covariance function.
-We first show typical usage for standard GPs (since this is likely more familiar to users), and then show how to use the package in the multi-group setting.
+In this README, we first show typical usage for standard GPs (since this is likely more familiar to users), and then show how to use the package in the multi-group setting.

 ### Standard GP